If you worked in any of these countries, you could be due a Tax Refund

 Key Tip: Exemption Period

 One key tip we would highlight is that on the form you are asked to confirm the period you are applying for exemption; part year or full year.
 Please only say that you are applying for the full year exemption if you have resided in Oz for the full year (July to June).
-If you entered Australian during the year, please specify your entry date to year end, or exit date pending your situation.
-Remember you have sent your passport pages to Medicare so they know when you entered, and if there is discrepancies here they will send all back to you again.
+If you entered Australia during the year, please specify your entry date to year end, or exit date pending your situation.
+Remember you have sent your passport pages to Medicare so they know when you entered, and if there are discrepancies here they will send all back to you again.

 The above process needs to be completed annually, or if you are behind on your tax filing and are lodging a few tax returns, you will need to complete separate forms and send all supporting information per year that you are applying for exemption.